eaton/angrylittletree/_posts/2012/2012-11-29-pure-coincidence-my-friends.md

 ---
 layout: post
 title: Pure coincidence, my friends
-summary: We can't help it that an evil wizard made the heroine's shirt vanish; we're just the game's creators!
+excerpt: We can't help it that an evil wizard made the heroine's shirt vanish; we're just the game's creators!
 ---

 The subject of female sexualization in computer games comes up a lot, and all-too-frequently, guys respond with helpless confusion.
 Lara Croft is just an adventurer -- she can't afford to wear constricting clothing when she's fighting!
 Bayonetta?
 She *has* to be naked: her clothing reforms into an offensive weapon when she fights!
 Dead Or Alive Beach Volleyball?
 Well… they're… on the beach!